eecheng87/ESCA/README.md

 ```

 ### Change the typical system call behavior
-To change the behavior of the syscall, when the application is executed, the syscall wrapper of glibc is replaced with our shared library through LD_PRELOAD.
+To change the behavior of the syscall, when the application is executed, the syscall wrapper of glibc is replaced with our shared library through `LD_PRELOAD`.
 Customized syscall wrapper will determine if the system call is in the `batch segment`.
 1. Out of `batch segment`: call original glibc syscall wrapper we backup.
 2. In `batch segment`: Record syscall ID and arguments in the shared table.